lampajr/toolscip/packages/clisci/README.md

 ## `clisci unsubscribe`

-Command used to stop live monitoring of a smart contract's function or event by unsubscribing a previous subscription.
+stop live monitoring of a smart contract's function or event by unsubscribing a previous subscription.

 ```
 USAGE